claire-mayfield/itp/Final-Project-Proposal/README.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

 I would like to have a main page for my website with various additional pages such as a bio page, a photos page, and a contact me page.
+In my bio, I will include a few paragraphs about my musical background and accomplishments.
+In my photos page, I will upload 5-10 photos from performances, recording sessions, and other music related activities.
+In my contact me page, I will have links to all of my social medias.
+If I have extra time, I could create a text box for the user to send me a message directly from my website.

 ## Will any work as part of this project overlap with any work you are doing outside of this class?
 For another class?
 Who is the professor in this class?